OniaCute/Vergency/README.md

 `≥ 0.16.9` Fabric API

 ## How to install
-Just put the `Vergence-x.x.x.jar` file into the `mods` folder of your Minecraft version.
+Just put the `Vergency-x.x.x.jar` file into the `mods` folder of your Minecraft version.